SakshamDev2005/Bank-Management-System/README.md

-# Bank-Management-System
+# Bank Management System

-Project Overview
+Project Overview -

 This Python project is designed to facilitate a comprehensive understanding of the Pandas library—a powerful tool in the Python ecosystem for data manipulation and analysis.
 This project encompasses a set of functions that simulate a banking system, offering a practical application of Pandas in a real-world context.

-Key Features
+Key Features -

 Open Account: This function allows users to create new bank accounts, providing a hands-on experience in data entry, validation, and storage.